matthew-ding/matthew-ding.github.io/_pages/about.md

 Hello everyone, my name is Matthew.
 I am an incoming Ph.D. student in computer science at [Stanford University](https://www.stanford.edu/) starting in Fall 2025.
 Welcome to my website!

 I am broadly interested in theoretical computer science and quantum information theory.
 In the past I've worked on combinatorial graph algorithms, distributed protocols, and streaming algorithms.

 I received my B.A. in computer science and astrophysics at the [University of California, Berkeley](https://www.berkeley.edu/).
+During my undergraduate years, I was fortunate to be advised by [Jason Li](https://q3r.github.io/), [Jelani Nelson](https://people.eecs.berkeley.edu/~minilek/), and [John Preskill](https://www.preskill.caltech.edu/), among many others.

 Manuscripts